pluginever/wc-min-max-quantities/readme.txt

 From the product page, go to general settings and select ignore min/max rules, and doing so, it will abrogate all min/max rules for the product.

-= Can I set the min-max rule for the variable products? = Yes, for the parent product, you can set the min/max quantity rule.
+= Can I set the min-max rule for the variable products? = Yes, you can set the min/max quantity rule for the parent product.
 You can choose any number of variations within the given condition in the parent product.

 = Does the cart have a separate min/max rule? =
-Yes, you need to set a separate cart rule from the settings, and it will act globally.
-Whatever min/max rule you are setting either global or productwise, eventually, the cart rule will be dominant.
+Yes, you need to set a separate cart rule from the settings.
+Whatever min/max rule you set, whether global or per product, the cart rule will eventually get priority.
 = What if I do not set the cart rule? =
-If the global rule or the product rules are set the cart will maintain the global or product rules if the cart rule is not set.
+The cart will maintain the global or product rules if the cart rule is not set.

 == Screenshots ==
 1. Per product settings